srikanthbandaru12/first-Demo/README.md

 # first-Demo
-This is my first git repository.
+This is my first git reposittory to learn github.